chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 5. Model Development.

-The code for training the model is located in the Jupyter notebook in analysis cells under the heading ' Step 2: Design and Test a Model Architecture' and sub-heading 'Train, Validate and Test the Model'.
+The code for training the model is located in the Jupyter notebook in analysis cells under the heading 'Step 2: Design and Test a Model Architecture' and sub-heading 'Train, Validate and Test the Model'.
 Accuracy calculations occur, specifically in the last two cells of this section.

 My final model results were: